Cybersecurity Law, Policy, and Management Graduate Certificate

 Adjunct Professor

 Kirk Herat is Ohio’s Cybersecurity Strategic Advisor to Governor Mike DeWine and Chair of CyberOhio.
 With over 30 years of experience at Nationwide as VP, Associate General Counsel, and Chief Privacy Officer, Kirk brings real-world expertise to the classroom.
-He teaches privacy and cyber law at Ohio State and Cleveland State law schools, and has advised national organizations like the U.S. Department of Homeland Security.
 With degrees in political science, history, international affairs, and law, plus certifications in privacy, Kirk is here to help you connect your education to the evolving world of cybersecurity and data governance.

 Testimonials